Whangārei Art Museum

 Each value multiplies the visitor's spend estimate by their influence response (sole reason, moderate, slight, etc.), so you're seeing only the dollars that can be fairly attributed to WAM.

-Annual projections use the current Bellwether projection of 30,164 visits as the baseline for estimating how much new non-Northland spend the museum can claim.
+Annual projections use the current Bellwether projection of 39,194 visits as the baseline for estimating how much new non-Northland spend WAM can claim.

 Annualised attributable trip spend (excl. accommodation)

-Uses the coverage-weighted average museum-attributable spend per visitor and scales it to roughly 12,692 non-Northland visitors (42.1% of the projected 30,164 total visits).
+Uses the coverage-weighted average WAM-attributable trip spend per adult‑equivalent visitor (excluding accommodation) and scales it to roughly 19,256 non-Northland visitors (49.1% of the projected 39,194 total visits).

 Raw survey totals only: each bar sums what visitors told us about their trip budgets (including estimated accommodation), with the orange bar showing the portion attributable to WAM after applying the influence response.

-Shows which categories of museum-attributable spend (food, attractions, transport, retail, accommodation) are being captured from the top 10 origins by total claimable value.
+Shows which categories of WAM-attributable spend (food, attractions, transport, retail, accommodation) are being captured from the top 5 origins by total claimable value.